Cultured Marble Shower Prices

 - Not Real Marble: Cultured marble looks like genuine marble, but not completely.
 From a distance, an untrained eye won’t see the difference.
-Upon closer inspection, cultured marble doesn't have the same quality as real marble.
+Upon closer inspection, cultured marble showers don't have the same quality as real marble.
 Some label it as a fake plastic.

 - Cleaning Limitations: While basic maintenance is easy, abrasive cleansers often used in the bathroom should not be used on cultured marble because it’s easily scratched.
 The scratches can be buffed out, but this is another disadvantage that must be considered.

 - Not All the Same: Different manufacturers have different qualities of cultured marble.
 All were not created equal.
 Therefore, some cultured marble shower walls last longer than others.
 As such, always research the manufacturer and ensure you get some sort of warranty before you purchase any cultured marble.

 Any cultured product goes through some artificial or man-made process.
 Besides marble, you can purchase cultured granite or onyx.
 There are dozens of marble colors and types available ranging from Carrara and Calacatta to Statuary and Emperador.
 All marble can be cultured.
 Essentially, the second it’s altered with new veining, shaping or coloring, it’s cultured.